Chair and Trustee

 One of the first things my husband and I did was to get in touch with Dravet UK and joined the Facebook forum.
 We were also invited to attend the annual Center Parcs trip.
 This small holiday changed our perceptions utterly.
 It was a shock to see what the future might hold, but we met the most wonderful group of people who, to put it simply, just understood!

-Before I had Arlo, I had a very busy job working for a large Public Relations Agency and had spent the previous 15 years working in healthcare communication, helping pharmaceutical companies with their new drugs.
+Before I had Arlo, I had a very busy job working for a large Public Relations Agency and had spent the previous 15 years working in healthcare communication.
 I had even worked on a number of anti-epileptic drugs.
-I had planned to return to work after having my child, but maintaining a child with Dravet syndrome is full-time employment in itself.
+I had planned to return to work after having my child, but maintaining a child with Dravet Syndrome is full-time employment in itself.
 Given the amount of time Arlo was spending in hospital, it would have been impossible for me to return to my old work.
-This is why I am so excited to have the opportunity to use some of the skills I’ve accumulated to help raise awareness of Dravet syndrome and Dravet Syndrome UK.
+Sometimes things are meant to be and I am honoured to be able to use some of the skills I’ve accumulated over those years to help improve the lives of those living with Dravet Syndrome.